kasunw22/Nodejs-RAG/README.md

 npm start
 ```

-3. Start the frontend app
+3. Start the frontend app (to be added)
 ```
 cd bot_frontend
 npm i